heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 One of the annoying things about Travis is that there isn't a "go" button.
 It will *only* start when a new commit is made to your master branch on Gitub.
 This can make it difficult to get started and test your initial configuration.

-- Sign up for Travis
+- Sign up for Travis ([getting started](https://docs.travis-ci.com/user/getting-started/))
-- Give them access to your Github
+- Give Travis access to your Github
-- Activate travis for your blog
+- Activate Travis for your repo
 - Make a test commit to kick off the build and deploy

 ## Configure travis